 Devathuna – For purification of the body and mind.

-The Benefits of the Ekadashi Day Fast are:
+The Benefits of the Ekadashi Day Fast

 - Body Detox